ibm-cloud-docs/blockchain/develop_starter.md

 2. In your browser, go to http://localhost:3000/explorer

-3. Click on 'Person' then POST and in the data field, enter:
+3. Click on 'Person' and then POST.
+Copy and paste the 'Example Value' from the Model, and paste it in the data field below.

-        {

-"$class": "org.acme.vehicle_network.Person",

-"username": "username",

-"email": "email@gmail.com"

-}

 4. Under the data field, click the 'Try it out!' button.